charberg/CSA/documentation/README.txt

 6.
 Before running the program for the first time, the install.php file must be executed in the browser in order that the database be created.
+Please note, the installation of the database may take some time.
+It currently has a runtime cap of 2 minutes, if the runtime is execeded, simply reload the page.
+Do this as many times as necessary untill the database is installed.
 From there, the user may just navigate through the local host to the CSA program folder.
 From here the index.php file will redirect the user to the first view page of the program.